xpack/web-doxygen/website/docs/api/classes/vhdldocgen.md

-<p>inserts white spaces for better readings and writes a colored string to the output</p>
+inserts white spaces for better readings and writes a colored string to the output

-<p>Declaration at line 157 of file <a href="/web-doxygen/docs/api/files/src/vhdldocgen-h">vhdldocgen.h</a>, definition at line 851 of file <a href="/web-doxygen/docs/api/files/src/vhdldocgen-cpp">vhdldocgen.cpp</a>.</p>
+Declaration at line 157 of file <a href="/web-doxygen/docs/api/files/src/vhdldocgen-h">vhdldocgen.h</a>, definition at line 851 of file <a href="/web-doxygen/docs/api/files/src/vhdldocgen-cpp">vhdldocgen.cpp</a>.

 <div class="doxyProgramListing">